harvesthub-gardening-tool/protos/README.md

 On every push to `main`, GitHub Actions automatically:
 1. Lints proto files
-2. Generates Go and Rust code
+2. Generates Go code, Rust code, and OpenAPI/Swagger docs
 3. Commits generated code back to the repo

 ## Adding New Services